 CPM's central package index is a Git repository containing package specification files.
-A copy of this Git repository is stored on your local system in the \$HOME/.cpm/index directory, unless you changed the location using the repository_path setting.
+A copy of this Git repository is stored on your local system in the \$HOME/.cpm/index directory, unless you changed the location using the REPOSITORY_PATH setting.
 CPM uses the package index when searching for and installing packages and during dependency resolution.
+This index contains a directory for each package, which contain subdirectories for all versions of that package which in turn contain the package specification files.
+So the specification for version 1.0.5 of the json package would be located in json/1.0.5/package.json.